benjajaja/ratatui-image/README.md

 ![Recording](./assets/Recording.gif)

-## Image widgets with multiple graphics protocol backends for [Ratatui]
+## Image widgets with multiple graphics protocol backends for [ratatui]

-[Ratatui] is an immediate-mode TUI library that does 3 things:
+[ratatui] is an immediate-mode TUI library. ratatui-image tackles 3 general problems when rendering images with an immediate-mode TUI:

-1. **Query the terminal for available graphics protocols** (or guess from `$TERM` or similar).
+1. **Query the terminal for available graphics protocols**.
-Some terminals may implement one or more graphics protocols, such as Sixels or Kitty's graphics protocol.
-Query the terminal with some escape sequence.
+Some terminals may implement one or more graphics protocols, such as Sixels, or the iTerm2 or Kitty graphics protocols.
+Guess by env vars.
+If that fails, query the terminal with some control sequences.
 Fallback to "halfblocks" which uses some unicode half-block characters with fore- and background colors.

 2. **Query the terminal for the font-size in pixels.**
 If there is an actual graphics protocol available, it is necessary to know the font-size to